millwardesque/rebuild-game-js/TreasureHunterScene.todo.md

 # Should do

-- Stash for depositing treasure
-- Player shouldn't deplete oxygen on top level
 - Keep treasure from spawning over top of other treasure
-- Zombies roam (but not into water)
+- Zombies roam when not pursuing (but not into water)
-- Player carrying treasure
+- Show player carrying treasure
 - Remove all the manual adjustments to make the sprite above ground level (maybe setOrigin?)

 # Could do

+- Stash for depositing treasure
 - Player can dig new holes, but only one before his shovel breaks
+- Player can't dig at all
 - Player can carry one helpful auxiliary item
 - More treasure = Slower movement
 - Don't render treasure when player is underground
+- Treasure can only spawn on the other side of a zombie
+- Player has to steal the treasure from zombies
+- Treasure spawns underwater (e.g. on a shipwreck), maybe player's stash and cozy sim is on a boat
+  - Top-down view as player sails on map to find supplies / treasure in different spots
+  - Side view for diving
+  - Side view for on-land adventuring
+  - Other sailors can join player's ship
+  - Player can upgrade ship

 # Polish